2419 F Street

 The innkeeper, Renée Bouey Chappelle, is a fifth generation Humboldt County resident.
 Her great-grandfather Joseph Murphy was purchasing agent for over 30 years at the Hammond Lumber Company.
 The mill was located, across Humboldt Bay, in the company owned town of Samoa.
 You can still visit and eat at the original cookhouse built for the mill workers.
 You can also see the building where Renée's grandmother ran the company's general store.

-In 1935, after she built the yellow, one-story home next door, Great-Great Aunt Jenny sold this house to her niece Alice.
+In 1935, after she built the yellow, one-story home next door, Great-Great Aunt Jenny sold this house to her niece Alice (Renée's grandmother).
 The home later passed onto her daughter, (Renée's mother) Deon.
 The house next door?
-Renée's spry, 92 year old cousin Margie still lives there.
+Renée's cousin, Cindy, and Family still live there.

 Previous to becoming an inn keeper, Renée was a commercial construction project manager.
 She has rehabilitated 12 houses during her career, eight of those over 50 years of age.
-In 2007, she won the Eureka Heritage Society's, 'Residential Preservation Award' for her rehabilitation of the house on The Monroe Bottling Company site at 916 A Street.
+She won the Eureka Heritage Society's, 'Residential Preservation Award' for her rehabilitation of the house, originally The Monroe Bottling Company site at 916 A Street.

 After acquiring this house from her family in 2012, she set out to restore the shine and sparkle of this already beautiful place.
-In keeping with the local pride in heirloom landscaping, a garden restoration plan is in progress.
-A replica to the original fence has already been built between the bungalow and the main house.
-This plan includes lots of hydrangeas, of course.
+In keeping with the local pride in heirloom landscaping, The State Award winning garden is fully grown, beautiful and lush for guests to visit and relax.

 The innkeeper is very honored to share this beautiful inn, and its history, with travelers to the Northcoast.